 Heating problems can be very frustrating because they occur when you least expect them.
 The best way to deal with heating problems in your home is by monitoring them.
 Once you learn how to identify problems in your home, you will save a lot of time and money.
-You don’t have to wait for the unit the problem becomes worse before consulting Eastwood Air heating expert.
+You don’t have to wait for the problem to worsen before consulting heating expert.
 The earlier you identify problems with your heating unit, the easier and cheaper it becomes to solve them.
 A home heating system is a big investment, so it is important to keep it in good condition at all times.

 Identifying heating problems

 Poor flow of air is a common problem that faces most of the heating unit.
 You will realize that some parts of the house are heated, and some remain cold.
 If you are facing this problem, then there are chances that the problem has been causing by the fan motors, belts or bearing.
 Most of the time, if the fan motor is not working, then hot air will not be evenly distributed in the room.
 In such a case, you should consider replacing the fan motor or checking the belts or bearing.

 If you are using your heater and you can’t get the temperatures that you want, then you have issues with clogged filters.
 Clogged filters will make it impossible to heat your home no matter how hard you try.
 The problem is not the thermostat, in this case, the filters are clogged with dirt and dust, and they can’t release hot air into the room.
 The best way to solve this problem is to replace your clogged filters with new ones.

 No heat or overheating might be a sign that your thermostat is not working properly.
 The thermostat in the heating unit is responsible for controlling the temperature that is produced by the heater.
 If there is a problem with your thermostat, then there will be a control with the heat that is produced.
 You will realize the heater is overheating the home or no heat is produced at all.